A-kly/School-Vault/PSYCH 258/Topic 5 - Attention.md

 	- measured brain activity while participants:
 		- a) did an auditory sentence comprehension task
 		- b) mentally rotated a 3-D figure
-	- showed minimal task similarity: regions activated by each task barely ----------
+	- showed minimal task similarity: regions activated by each task barely ==overlapped==
 	- when doing both tasks simultaneously:
 		- performance slowed down and errors increased
 		- brain activity was two-thirds ---- than the total devoted to both tasks when performed separately
 	- conclusion: the brain cannot simply double its efforts when there are two problems to solve at the same time

-Dux, Marois, & colleagues (2009): What prevents the brain from multitasking?
+- Dux, Marois, & colleagues (2009): What prevents the brain from multitasking?

 - used fMRI scans when people were juggling two tasks
 - ---------- cortex appeared to deal with the tasks one by one, creating a mental bottleneck
 - thus, limits on processing arose from slow processing in the prefrontal cortex, the brain’s central executive

-Poldrack & colleagues (2006): How does multitasking affect learning?
+- Poldrack & colleagues (2006): How does multitasking affect learning?

 - participants learned a simple card classification task by trial and error, while in fMRI scanner:
 - control group learned without distractions